DeedjayNo1/beatgrid_fix/README.md

 4. Place `beatgrid_fix.py` and `beatgrid_fix.ini` in the same folder
 5. Open `beatgrid_fix.ini` and adjust the paths and save
 6. **Close VirtualDJ** (so all AudioSigs are written to the XML) <<< the tool will remind you to do this, too.
-7a.
+7.
+a.
 For Windows, make a right click in the folder where the tool files are and choose `Open in Terminal`
-	In the Terminal Window type >> `python beatgrid_fix.py` <<  ENTER 7b.
-For Mac: open Terminal, navigate to the folder with `cd /path/to/folder` then type `python3 beatgrid_fix.py`  <<  ENTER
+	In the Terminal Window type >> `python beatgrid_fix.py` <<  ENTER

+b.
+For Mac: open Terminal, navigate to the folder with `cd /path/to/folder`
+	then type `python3 beatgrid_fix.py`  <<  ENTER
-8. Select mode (1 = FIX, 2 = CHECK)
+9. Select mode (1 = FIX, 2 = CHECK)
-9. When In test mode: check the result in the M3U output  <<< Test Mode can be set inside the .ini File
+10. When In test mode: check the result in the M3U output  <<< Test Mode can be set inside the .ini File
-10. Set `test_mode = no` and run again for real changes
+11. Set `test_mode = no` and run again for real changes

 ---